idxbroker/wordpress-plugin/README.md

 Yes.
 IMPress for IDX Broker provides you with a sign up widget, sign up links, a lead manager page, a customizable sign up form, and provides you with 'teaser' registration options.

 ### What are Other Requirements for this Plugin? ###
 This plugin requires a PHP version higher than 5.2.
 For security reasons, we recommend updating to the latest stable version of PHP your web host provides.
 We also recommend using the latest production version of WordPress.
-See [this article](http://support.idxbroker.com/customer/en/portal/articles/1917460-wordpress-plugin?b_id=10433) for more information.
+See <a href="http://support.idxbroker.com/customer/en/portal/articles/1917460-wordpress-plugin?b_id=10433">this article</a> for more information.

 ## Screenshots ##